orboton-projects/CarValuation/README.md

 # Car Valuation Automation Suite

-This project automates validation of car valuations using **Python** and **Playwright** with modular components for maintainability.
+This project automates validation of car valuations using **Python** and **Playwright** with page object pattern for maintainability.
+This project uses "Webuyanycar.com" web application to perform the valuation.
 ---

 ## Features
 - Reads input from `car_input.txt`.
 - Automates website interactions for valuation retrieval.
 - Compares website output with `car_output.txt`.
-- Logs mismatches or passes to the console.
+- Logs mismatches or matches to the console.
 ---

 ## Project Structure